leo-ware/capstone-md/causal discovery.md

 Two main approaches
 - independence-based: requires the unappealing assumption of [[faithfulness]]
+	- you can't do better than a [[markov equivalence]] class
-	- you're gonna be doing a lot of conditional independence tests
-		- crap ton of data
+	- you're gonna be doing a lot of conditional independence tests = crap ton of data
-		- crap ton of time
 	- algorithms
 		- [[PC algorithm]] assumes no unobserved confounders, acyclicity is slow
 		- [[FCI algorithm]] allows unobserved confounders